polymerchm/flashcard/README.md

 New Features:
 ____________

-You can select/deselect all chapters with a sinlge button.
+o - You can select/deselect all chapters with a sinlge button.
-<br>Now the chapter tableview is implemented as a class allowing for the data_source to dynamically highlight chapters as an image/text
+<br>o - Now the chapter tableview is implemented as a class allowing for the data_source to dynamically
-is displayed
+highlight chapters as an image/text is displayed
-<br>Now the book is in the same folder as the script.
+<br>0 - Now the book is in the same folder as the script.

 The file make_asl_dir.py builds a simple test "book"
 <br>The file get_ASL_jpgs.py will download the entire ASL heirarchy from a suitable webserver.